 In 1850, in response to the Gold Rush in California and the increasing amount of Gold available in the United States, the Double Eagle was introduced.

-American Gold coins struck before 1933 are some of the most rare, desirable and beautiful in the world.
+American Gold coins struck before 1933 are some of the rarest, desirable and beautiful in the world.

-In 1933, President Franklin Roosevelt issued Executive Order 6102 which forbade the “hoarding of Gold Coin and Gold bullion within the United States.”
-As a result of this order, the possession of monetary Gold owned by any person, partnership or company were pulled out of circulation and almost all Gold was exchanged for paper money.
+In 1933, President Franklin Roosevelt issued Executive Order 6102, which forbade the “hoarding of Gold Coin and Gold bullion within the United States.”
+As a result of this order, the possession of monetary Gold owned by any person, partnership, or company was pulled out of circulation.
+Almost all Gold was exchanged for paper money.

 Exceptions were made for collector coins and jewelry.

 As the Great Depression ravaged the economy, it was ordered that all Gold be turned into the U.S. Mint to be melted down.
-The belief was that if Gold could not legally be redeemed by US citizens, it therefore would end the constraints on the Federal Reserve.
+The belief was that if US citizens could not legally redeem gold, it would end the Federal Reserve's constraints.

 The following year, President Roosevelt signed the Gold Reserve Act of 1934.

 This act required that all Gold (except for jewelry and collector’s coins) and Gold certificates held by the Federal Reserve be sold to the United States Treasury.

 The law also changed the nominal price of Gold from $20.67 per troy ounce to $35.00 per troy ounce.

 Because of this, foreign investors flocked to export their Gold holdings overseas to the United States, and the dollar devalued to spark inflation.
 The increase in the money supply increased real interest rates and encouraged more investments in durable goods.
 After the Gold Reserve Act, inflation drastically increased from -9.8 percent to 2.3 percent and has not dropped below -2.1 percent since.